of plugs and sockets

 electrical products.
 After acquiring Arrow-Hart in 1981 and Eagle

-Electric in 2000, the Cooper Wiring Devices was created.
+Electric in 2000, the Cooper Wiring Devices was created with headquarters in Houston.
 In 2012 Cooper

 was acquired by the Eaton Corporation, a multinational power